The 1-2-3 of period protection

 Now, your uterus has been getting ready for this, and for a baby, so it has built up a pretty good sized lining inside.
 When the egg isn’t fertilized by sperm in the Fallopian tube, the uterus absorbs it, and the egg and lining are flushed through the vagina with extra blood.

-What does this mean for you?
-Approximately every 27-31 days you get a period.
-It’s a little different for every girl, and the length of time your period lasts can be different, too – anywhere from 3-7 days long.
-Before this time, you might notice that your breasts hurt or are tender, and that you are more emotional; whether that translates into you crying or screaming is to be discovered.
+Approximately every 27 to 31 days you get a period.
+It’s a little different for every girl, and the length of time your period lasts can be different, too – anywhere from 3 to 7 days long.
+Before this time, you might notice that your breasts are tender or that you are more emotional.

 During your actual period, you might feel stomach cramps, your back and legs may ache or you may get headaches.
 These are all pretty normal, and magnesium supplements usually help.

 Whether you start off on tampons or pads is up to you, and is something you should discuss with your mom.
-Many moms would like for their daughters to at least start off on pads, and many do not care either way.
+Many moms think it's best for their daughters to start with pads, and many do not care either way.

 It’s important for you to know that tampons don’t hurt, and if inserted correctly, you can’t feel them at all.
 When wearing them, be sure to change them every few hours, though, following the directions on the box.
 Also, ya might want to wear a panty liner even if you wear a tampon, so that if anything leaks, you have a backup.
 Either way, you’ll want to change frequently to keep clean.

 Taking long, warm showers really helps during this time.
 If you are wearing tampons, you can even wear one while you take a bath.
 Using Epsom salts will also help the cramps.